 While growing up, it’s every child’s dream to visit Disneyland.
-It is a place where everyone seems happy and it has all those favourite cartoon characters that come to life.
+It is a place where everyone looks happy and it has all those favourite cartoon characters that come to life.
 Similarly, visiting Disneyland was my dream too.
 Even though I did not get an opportunity to visit Disneyland when I was young, I did fulfill this dream a few years ago.
-My best friend and I decided to become little kids and relive our childhood.
+My friend and I decided to become little kids and relive our childhood.
 We visited Hong Kong and Macau as part of our annual December travel and during that travel we visited the Disneyland.

 Did you know that there are 6 Disneylands around the World?
 They are in California, Hong Kong, Florida, Paris, Shanghai and Tokyo.